We don’t support this browser anymore.

 Our view

 The recently renamed Centrica Energy is the group's trading arm, which can benefit from energy price volatility.
 It also buys and stores gas when prices are low, then waits for higher prices to generate and sell power back to the market, profiting on the difference.
-Profits here have nearly halved from the dizzying heights of 2022, but it's still the group's biggest money-maker, and it's expected to remain so even if energy prices and volatility dampen down.
+Profits here are down 40% too, broadly as expected.
+Despite this, it's still likely to be the group's biggest money-maker, even if energy prices and volatility dampen down further.

 The Infrastructure division is responsible for the production of oil as well as the sale of power from its UK nuclear plants.
-Underlying performances weakened largely as a result of lower production volumes.
+Underlying performance has weakened in recent times, largely as a result of lower production volumes.
 That trend's likely to continue in the near term as big plans are afoot to turn this segment into a renewable energy powerhouse.
 But the transition's not going to come cheap or quickly, with between £600-£800mn per year set to be invested in the transition out to 2028, which could put a strain on cash flows if returns aren't as high or quick as planned.

-The balance sheet is in good shape, with underlying net cash of £2.8bn.
+The balance sheet was in good shape at year-end, with underlying net cash of £3.2bn.
 That means the recently reinstated dividend and extended buyback programme looks on solid ground for now.
 But remember, dividends can vary and are never guaranteed.

 We're extremely impressed with how far Centrica's come in the past of couple years.
 The group now has a sizable cushion for any future bumps in the road.
 But as volatility and energy prices fall, some of the recent tailwinds will likely come out of Centrica's sails, and profit growth will likely moderate.